OpenNER 1.0: Standardized Open-Access Named Entity Recognition Datasets in 50+ Languages: Ontologies

 RONEC \citep{dumitrescu-avram-2020-introducing} uses an OntoNotes-like ontology but with some types collapsed (i.e. DATETIME, NAT\_REL\_POL) and some missing (PROD, LAW).
 The data included in this dataset is collected from news texts.

-Thai NNER \citep{buaphet-etal-2022-thai} uses a fine-grained NER ontology which we collapsed to their 10 main types.
-The remaining types are types from the OntoNotes ontology.
+Thai NNER \citep{buaphet-etal-2022-thai} uses a fine-grained NER ontology and 10 coarse-grained top-level types.
+The coarse-grained types are from the OntoNotes ontology.
 Because Thai NNER is nested NER, we make use of only the top level entity span.
 The data is made up of news articles and restaurant reviews.
 The dataset is syllable and document segmented, but not sentence segmented.
 This segmentation is why Thai appears to have a comparatively small number of sentences.